-A cornerstone of the Ithaca College return to campus plan is the use of initial and ongoing testing to identify COVID-19 cases and to monitor the prevalence of the virus within our community.
-All faculty, staff, and students having any on-campus presence are required to participate in the college's COVID-19 testing program as the times requested.
+A cornerstone of our return to South Hill is the use of arrival and ongoing testing to identify COVID-19 cases and to monitor the prevalence of the virus within our community.
+All faculty, staff, and students having any on-campus presence are required to participate in the college's COVID-19 testing program at the frequency requested.
 In addition, we expect that individuals symptomatic for COVID-19 seek advice from a medical professional to determine if COVID-19 testing is needed immediately.
 If so, campus community members are expected to obtain that testing and refrain from accessing campus while awaiting test results and until cleared by a medical professional.

 Upcoming Testing Dates and Times